Skip to content

 typescript

-import { defineConfig } from '@bluecadet/launchpad-core';
+import { defineConfig } from '@bluecadet/launchpad/cli';

-import { sanitySource } from '@bluecadet/launchpad-content';
+import { sanitySource } from '@bluecadet/launchpad/content/sources/sanity';

 export default defineConfig({